Ganesh Himal Region Trekking, Off-the-Beaten-Path Himalayan Adventure in Nepal | Sole Encounters Trekking Pvt. Ltd.

 Popular Treks in the Ganesh Himal Region

-• Highlights: A cultural trek through Gurung and Tamang villages, hidden valleys, and dramatic landscapes.
-Named after the ruby deposits found in the area, this trek combines natural beauty with authentic village life.
+The Ruby Valley Trek is a shorter cultural trek passing through Tamang and Gurung villages, terraced landscapes, and hidden valleys.
+Named after ruby deposits in the area, this trek blends scenic beauty with authentic village experiences.

-3. Ganesh Himal Ruby Valley Trek (with 3 Kunda Lakes)
+Ganesh Himal Ruby Valley Trek with 3 Kunda Lakes

 Best Time to Visit the Ganesh Himal Region

-Why Trek in the Ganesh Himal with Sole Encounters Adventures
+Why Trek the Ganesh Himal Region with Sole Encounters Adventures

 Related Trips